 The commercial lender will use these documents and your presentation to decide if you qualify for their financing.
 If you qualify, they’ll then use this information to determine your loan amount.

 2. Lack of Flexibility

-If your business has fluctuating revenues, a required monthly payment may not be desirable.
+If your small business has fluctuating revenues, a required monthly payment may not be desirable.
 Additionally, if you’re not sure exactly how much cash you need, a commercial business loan may be too much, and if interest rates are high you may end up paying interest on money you didn’t need.

 3. Risk of Default

 No business loan is risk-free, which is why you should weigh the risks of defaulting on a commercial business loan.
 Commercial business loans may be secured or unsecured.

 If your loan is secured, defaulting on your loan could mean losing valuable assets.
 Even if the loan is unsecured, you run the risk of being taken to court by your lender.
 At the very least, defaulting on your loan (or even making late payments) will negatively impact your business credit score.
 In some cases, it could also impact your personal credit score.